airfranceklm/ng-lazy-image/README.md

    * '{"offset": 200}' this will influence when to start loading the image, 50px by default
    * '{"nolazy": true}' this will set the image at once and only change on resize
    * '{"alt": "caption for image"}' this will set alt attribute on image, empty by default
-   * '{"imgAttrs": [{"title": "your-title", "other": "add-anything"}]]}' this will allow you to add other image attributes and custom angular directives
+   * '{"imgAttrs": [{"title": "your-title", "other": "add-anything"}]]}' this will allow you to add other image attributes (i.e. "title", "onerror") and custom angular directives
    * '{"className": "own-classname-image"}' className will be apended to the image
 - "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio so container is 100% responsive as well (optional, include css)
 - Using directive `afkl-image-container` when you have a scrollable container, with afkl-lazy-image inside (see [example](http://afklm.github.io/ng-lazy-image/sample-scrollable.html))